Organic Bee Farm

 Unlike colonies of social wasps and bumble bees, honey bee colonies live year after year.
 Therefore, most activity in a bee colony is aimed at surviving the next winter.

 During winter, bees cluster in a tight ball.
-In January, the queen starts laying eggs in the center of the nest.
+In January or February, the queen starts laying eggs in the center of the nest.
 Because stored honey and pollen are used to feed these larvae, colony stores may fall dangerously low in late winter when brood production has started but plants are not yet producing nectar or pollen.
 When spring "nectar flows" begin, bee populations grow rapidly.